3 Ways to Run DeepSeek and Llama Locally

 Now, let’s explore our three methods!

-The Ollama Python package provides a straightforward way to interact with LLama 3.2 in your Python scripts or Jupyter notebooks.
+The Ollama Python package provides a straightforward way to interact with Deepseek 1.5b in your Python scripts or Jupyter notebooks.

 import ollama